Problems with Your Cat’s Litter Box

 • Urinary Tract Infection (UTI).
 This type of infection is easy to spot on your cat.
 You will notice him or her frequently entering the litter box, but producing little to no urine. **Male cats’ urethras can actually become, blocked preventing urination.
 THIS IS AN EMERGENCY – it can prove fatal within 24 hours if immediate treatment is not received.

 • Bladder Stones are another urinary condition that will cause your cat to enter the litter box quite regularly.
 Cries of pain are usually associated with this blockage.

 • Feline interstitial cystitis is a neurological disease that causes your cat’s bladder to become inflamed.
 Cats will attempt to urinate habitually with no success of relief.

 Contact Us Today

 Speaking with one of our veterinarians will allow for proper diagnosis and treatment for your pet.
-Schedule an appointment at our office today so we can give a full examination of your feline friend to determine the source of his newly developed problem.
+Schedule an appointment at our office today so that we can give a full examination of your feline friend to determine the source of his or her newly developed problem.